 The debate around various fast-food places and whether they are halal or not has been quite questionable because many non-Muslim countries are populated heavily by Muslim people, which of course, love fast food just like non-Muslims do.

 Since Muslims have specific requirements when shopping and eating, food being halal is one of them.

 The massive Muslim communities worldwide that live in non-Muslim countries such as the US, UK or Canada have quite an issue regarding eating halal food.

-Food that is not permissible for eating in the Muslim community is called Haram.
-In simple words, Haram food includes anything with pigs’ meat or alcohol in it.
+Food that is permissible for eating in the Muslim community is called Halal.
+What they are not permissible is called haram.
+Haram food includes anything with pigs’ meat or alcohol in it.

 Muslims face a problem when consuming meat that another Muslim does not slaughter because the way of slaughtering animals such as chickens, goats, cows, et cetera is differently done by Muslims than other religions.

 For example, Muslims kill their animals by reciting something, including “Bismillah”, which makes the process holy.
 They use a sharp knife to cut the animal’s throat.

 This is the Islamic way of slaughtering their animals because it is believed that the blood is drained from the animal’s body correctly.

 Muslims consume only that meat that other fellow Muslims slaughter.
 And even that is only permissible meat which excludes any meat but pigs’ meat.